A nifty little trick to impress your co-workers or cat

 - In the Add YouTube playlist window, add the URL to your YouTube playlist or video.
 Click Add Youtube Playlist to add the videos from the playlist to your local Push Video Wallpaper playlist.

 - You can control your Push Video Wallpapers playlist using the options at the bottom of the window, with standard video playback options to play, pause, skip, and more.
 You can also set your playlist to repeat and randomize using the options in the top-right corner.

 - To hide your Push Video Wallpapers window from view, you can minimize it.
 You can also add it as a system tray icon (hiding it in the notifications area in your taskbar) by clicking Settings > Basic > System Tray Icon.

 Push Video Wallpapers is a great, free option to turn any video or GIF into a playlist to use for video wallpapers.
 The only limitation for free users is a regular reminder asking you to upgrade, which costs around $10 for a single license.

-The Microsoft Store has various video wallpaper apps available for you to install and use.
-One of the best is Desktop Live Wallpapers which, like Push Video Wallpapers, allows you to add your own videos and use them as live video wallpapers for your desktop.
+Another great app is Desktop Live Wallpapers, which, like Push Video Wallpapers, lets you add your own videos and use them as live video wallpapers for your desktop.

-This app only supports WMV video files in the free version and has more limited playback controls, but you can upgrade to Desktop Live Wallpapers Pro for $3.99.
+The free version of Desktop Live Wallpapers only supports WMV video files and has limited playback controls, but you can upgrade to Desktop Live Wallpapers Pro for $3.99.